-- (a) Each Tier III school that the LEA plans on serving has been identified. - (b) A description of the services that the LEA will provide to the school is provided. - (c) A description of the activities that the school will implement was provided.
+- 10 pts.
+Each Tier III school that the LEA plans on serving has been identified. (a) - A description of the services that the LEA will provide to the school is provided. (b) (c) - A description of the activities that the school will implement was provided.

+Marginal Somewhat Rigorous Most Rigorous

-Marginal (0-3 pts.)
-Somewhat Rigorous (4-6 pts.)
-Most Rigorous (7-10 pts.)
-The grant is not clear in: The grant provides: The grant: identifying the Tier III schools to be served. some but not all Tier III schools to be served. clearly identifies all Tier III schools to be served. describing the services that the LEA will provide to the Tier III schools. a general description of the services that the LEA will provide to the Tier III schools. clearly and concisely describes the services that the LEA will provide to the Tier III schools.
+(0-3 pts.)
+(4-6 pts.)
+(7-10 pts.)

+The grant is not clear in: identifying the Tier III schools to be served. describing the services that the LEA will provide to the Tier III schools.
+The grant provides: some but not all Tier III schools to be served. a general description of the services that the LEA will provide to the Tier III schools.
+The grant: clearly identifies all Tier III schools to be served. clearly and concisely describes the services that the LEA will provide to the Tier III schools.